The Paris Opera & Ballet

 Romeo and Juliet

 Video introduction by Aurélie Dupont, The Paris Opera & Ballet's Dance Director, and film director Nathan Benisty

 FIAF is proud to present the fifth consecutive season of The Paris Opera & Ballet HD screenings, bringing the company’s premier music and dance productions to New York audiences, both virtually and in person.

-Widely-regarded as one of the most influential artists of the 20th century, choreographer and former dance director of The Paris Opera & Ballet Rudolf Nureyev’s powerful ballet version of William Shakespeare’s Romeo and Juliet set to Sergei Prokofiev’s most famous score stars Opera Étoiles Mathias Heymann, Myriam Ould-Braham, and Stéphane Bullion.
+Widely-regarded as one of the most influential artists of the 20th century, choreographer and former dance director of The Paris Opera & Ballet Rudolf Nureyev’s powerful ballet version of William Shakespeare’s Romeo and Juliet is set to Sergei Prokofiev’s famous score and features Ballet Étoiles Mathias Heymann, Myriam Ould-Braham, and Stéphane Bullion.

 Wine will be served during the intermission at the in-person screening.